How to get started in grant writing

 “I think the internship gave me some better insight into the non-profit landscape in Southern and Eastern Africa specifically.
 The clients I worked with ranged in size, budgets, and areas of focus, from well-established organizations running schools to small grassroots groups supporting organic farmers, so I was able to gain additional insight into this dynamic regional sector.

-Who should consider a grant writing internship?
+Why consider a grant writing internship?

 “I feel that this internship will be helpful as I pursue my future career path in international development,” Layne continues, “specifically working with major contracting firms that implement USAID projects overseas.
 One of the major skills involved in this industry is “business development,” which involves writing large proposals to win these contracts and is highly valued at the entry level.”